SevketYALCIN/blog/README.md

 # blog

-Personal website and blog built using Gatsby v2 and Typescript
+Personal website and blog built using Gatsby v2

-## Running in development

-`gatsby develop`